postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 ## Viewing CloudWatch metrics

 [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) provides monitoring and observability for APIs deployed to Amazon API Gateway.
+By default, API Gateway metrics data is automatically sent to CloudWatch in one-minute intervals.
 After connecting to API Gateway, you can view the last week of CloudWatch metrics in Postman.

 From the **Deployments** tab, select the name of a stage to view the CloudWatch dashboard for that stage.
 The graphs on the dashboard display metrics for latency, integration latency, `4xx` and `5xx` error rates, and count.